We don’t support this browser anymore.

 Our view

-L&G is a beast by any standards, with operations across insurance and investments with pretty much every service you can think of in each of those buckets.
+L&G’s operations span across retirement, retail and asset management - with pretty much every service you can think of in each of those buckets.

-Higher interest rates have been causing some trouble for assets under management from the investment management division, though things are starting to stabilise.
-But at the same time, higher rates are benefiting the larger pension businesses.
+Higher interest rates have been causing some trouble for assets under management in the investment management division, though things are starting to stabilise.
+At the same time, higher rates are benefiting the larger pension businesses.

-Pension risk transfers (PRTs) are core to operations, these see L&G take on responsibility for paying some, or all, of the pensions from a company's final salary pension scheme (often called bulk annuities).
-In return, the group receives a lump sum.
-That's then managed by Legal & General Investment Management (LGIM) and underpinned with real assets developed by the Capital division (which includes UK housing and infrastructure projects).
-This circular flow within the business means L&G can deliver strong margins on its bulk annuity business and is a core benefit to the model.
+Pension risk transfers (PRTs) are core to operations.
+These see L&G take on responsibility for paying some or all of the pensions from a company's final salary pension scheme (often called bulk annuities).
+In return, the group receives a lump sum managed by the new Asset Management division.
+This circular flow within the business means L&G can deliver strong margins on its bulk annuity business, which is a core benefit of the model.

 The UK is the most mature global market, but L&G has its eyes set further afield.
 Activity in overseas markets like the US, Canada and the Netherlands is increasing.
 Including the UK, there's around $6trn of pensions liabilities floating about, with the percentage transferred to insurers barely touching double digits.
 That gives plenty of scope for L&G to keep growing.

-There are a lot of strings to L&G's bow, but bulk annuities remain core and we see the market staying healthy over the medium-term.
-The valuation doesn't look too demanding to us but reflects sentiment toward the sector right now, which is a little weak.
+There are a lot of strings to L&G's bow, with bulk annuities at its core and we see the market staying healthy over the medium-term.
+The next challenge is to deliver improved performance from the refreshed Asset Management division, which will carry some execution risk.
+Overall, the valuation doesn't look too demanding to us but reflects sentiment toward the sector right now, which is a little weak.

 Legal & General key facts